 Each school or college shall have an elected faculty promotion and tenure committee (d) charged with the responsibility of receiving and reviewing all binders reviewed by departmental committees and of recommending action on the nomination of each candidate.
 Note that a school or college may use an additional committee between the department committee and the school or college committee if the faculty of said school or college has voted for such usage in its bylaws.
 The eligibility of the dean of the school or college to function in some relationship to and with its promotion and tenure committee is subject to the governing bylaws of the school or college.
 In schools and colleges without departments, a majority of the committee shall be tenured faculty, and the committee and the dean shall perform the functions of the departmental committee and the department chair described herein.
 In schools and colleges with departments, all members of the committee shall be tenured faculty.
+A faculty member on such a committee or among the tenured faculty shall not be allowed to designate someone else to cast a vote on their behalf (i.e. proxy).
+A faculty member may remotely cast a vote, either verbally or in writing, unless prohibited by a department/unit's bylaws.
 The dean shall submit the binders of those recommended by the school or college committee to the Vice President for Academic Affairs through the Office of the Vice President for Faculty Development and Advancement with a report of the school or college committee's recommendations, the narrative explanations summarizing the meetings of each committee in the process, and his or her recommendations.